 The National Highway Traffic Safety Administration (NHTSA) notes that impaired driving, distracted driving, drowsy driving, speeding, and other reckless driving behaviors are major causes of crashes in the United States.
 When another driver has caused your injuries, you may be eligible to hold that driver liable for the cost of your injuries.
-Call (412) 661-1400 to contact Berger and Green and learn how a lawyer can help you pursue the parties responsible for your injuries.
+Call to contact Berger and Green.
+Today, you can learn how our car accident lawyers in Pennsylvania can help you.

 No-Fault Insurance Laws and Car Accident Claims

-A limited tort policy requires you to seek compensation from your insurance policy for your medical expenses.
-However, you cannot pursue damages for pain and suffering from the negligent driver unless you have sustained severe injuries.
+A limited tort policy limits your rights to pursue damages for pain and suffering from the negligent driver unless you have sustained severe injuries, amongst other exceptions.

-On the other hand, a full tort coverage policy essentially allows you to opt-out of the no-fault insurance system.
-You reserve the right to sue a negligent driver for pain and suffering and other losses without any cap on the amount of damages that you can pursue.
+On the other hand, with a full tort coverage policy, you reserve the right to sue a negligent driver for pain and suffering and other losses without any severity requirement.
 Full tort coverage policies are more expensive than limited tort coverage policies, but they are an option that may benefit you in the event of an accident.

 You may suffer a variety of injuries in a car crash.
 For instance, you may have physical injuries that require lengthy recovery times or cause permanent impairments.
 You also may suffer emotional trauma from being in a serious accident.
 Finally, you may have property damage to your vehicle that will result in substantial repair or replacement costs.

-In a car accident claim, you may qualify for many types of damages or compensation.
-Some damages are economic, or the direct financial losses from your accident.
-Examples of common economic damages that you can seek through a car accident claim include:
+In a car accident claim, you may suffer damages and need compensation.
+Some damages are economic, or direct financial losses from your accident.
+Examples of common economic damages that our car accident lawyers can seek may include:

-- Payment of medical bills, including emergency services, hospitalization, surgery, and rehabilitation
+- Payment of outstanding medical bills, including emergency services, hospitalization, surgery, and rehabilitation

-- Compensation for ongoing and future medical care related to your injuries
+- The cost of ongoing and future medical care related to your injuries

 - Lost wages from an inability to work